TDS Meters: What Are They, And Do You Need One?

 Then – Why Water Filtration?

 One of the reasons Aquasana filtered water tastes so good is because we utilize a selective filtration process.
 All of our drinking water filters use the same process and we call that the Aquasana Claryum® Filtration Technology.
-Our filter is certified to remove 77 contaminants including chlorine, chloramines, lead, pharmaceuticals, pesticides, herbicides, etc. However, we specifically DO NOT remove the healthy minerals (calcium, magnesium, and potassium) in the water.
-We filter out the bad but leave in the good – and some of what makes it good are those TDS’s.
+Our filter is certified to remove 77 contaminants including chlorine, chloramines, lead, pharmaceuticals, pesticides, herbicides, etc. However, we specifically DO NOT remove healthy minerals (calcium, magnesium, and potassium) in the water.
+We filter out the bad but leave in the good – and some of what makes it good is those TDS’s.
 The Claryum selective filtration process will make water taste more natural because we filter water back to the form nature intended.

 The Aquasana Claryum Filtration Technology utilizes three main processes.
 First, carbon absorption – this removes most of the organic compounds (chlorine, pharma, pesticides, herbicides, etc).
-The body is mostly carbon, so this filtration process acts much like the human body would.
+The body is mostly carbon, so this filtration process acts much as the human body would.
 Our filtration process here is better than gravity pitchers because we use a dense carbon block and pressure instead of granulated carbon and gravity.
-The result is much greater contact time of the water with the carbon even though the filtration process is faster.
+The result is a much greater contact time of the water with the carbon even though the filtration process is faster.
 Cool, huh?

 Second, mechanical filtration – this removes particles larger than 0.5 microns such as giardia or cryptosporidium (which are chlorine resistant parasites).
 This kind of filtration doesn’t come from most gravity filtration products, either.
 This only happens with extremely slow filtration or by utilizing pressure.
 Last, ion exchange – this is how heavy metals like lead and mercury are filtered.
 Basically, we have a potassium ion mixed with the carbon which is designed to grab any particles with a positive charge (i.e. heavy metals) and replace those particles with potassium.
 This filtration process can actually result in a small increase in TDS concentration.